 - a.
 Pre-Application Conference - 1.
 Required - 2.
 See 12-7-30(b) - b.
 Application Submittal and Handling - 1.
-See 12-7-30(c) - c.
+See 12-7-30(c) - 2.
+An application must include all of the subdivision submittal requirements listed in the Town's Land Use Administrative Manual, and conform with all applicable requirements in Article 5 of this Chapter. - c.
 Concurrent Review.
 A final plat may be submitted concurrently with a site plan, conditional use approval, or variance. - d.
 Staff Review and Action.
 The Director reviews the application and prepares a staff report and recommendations, pursuant to section 12-7-30(d). - e.
 Scheduling and Notice of Hearings - 1.
 Public hearings before the Planning Commission and Board of Trustees. - 2.
 Scheduled and noticed pursuant to 12-7-30(e). - f.
 Review and Decision. - 1.
 Planning Commission Review and Recommendation.
 The Planning Commission shall review the application and recommend approval, approval with conditions, or denial pursuant to 12-7-30(f) and the below approval criteria. - 2.
 Board of Trustees Review and Decision.
 The Board of Trustees shall review the application, and the recommendations of Planning Commission, and act to approve, approve with conditions or deny the application pursuant to 12-7-30(F) and the below approval criteria. - g.
 Final Plat Approval Criteria.
 In reviewing a final plat, the Planning Commission and Board of Trustees shall consider the general approval criteria in 12-7-30(f)(4) and also whether: - 1.
-The final plat complies with the approved preliminary plat, including any conditions of approval; and - The proposed development will comply with the required construction standards and all other applicable technical standards and specifications adopted by the Town. - h.
+The final plat complies with the approved preliminary plat, including any conditions of approval; and - 2.
+The proposed development will comply with the required construction standards and all other applicable technical standards and specifications adopted by the Town. - h.
 Post-Decision Actions and Limitations.
 Subsection 12-7-30(g) applies, with the additional requirement that the Director shall record the final plat with the County Clerk and Recorder as soon as practicable.